Joe Connolly (hurler): Galway

 In 2008 Connolly became a selector with the Galway senior hurling team, under the management of John McIntyre.
 The highlight of his three years as a selector was a 2–22 to 1–17 defeat of Cork in 2010 to take the National League title.

 Castlegar

 Connolly has also served as manager of the Castlegar senior hurling team.

 Broadcasting

 Connolly has served as a non-executive director of Irish-language channel TG4 for a number of years.
 He has also worked as an analyst on Seó Spóirt and has co-hosted reality show Jockey Eile with Seán Bán Breathnach.

 Personal life

 Born in Castlegar on the outskirts of Galway, Connolly was educated at Briarhill national school and later attended St Mary's College.
 After completing his Leaving Certificate in 1974, he completed a Bachelor of Arts in Irish and Geography at University College Galway, before later qualifying as a secondary school teacher in 1979.
 In spite of this he later worked as a sales director with Connolly Sports, a sportswear manufacturing company.

+He delivered an "inspirational" team-talk to the Connacht Rugby team before a match in April 2025.